retry51776/notes/psychlogy/README.md

       - lack of motivation;
       - lack of resource;
     - 3.1.3 psychology problem `root to multiple problems`
+      - attention?
-      - association problem?
+      - association?
         - personal bias? `dilute bias`
         - unaware preconception? `identify preconception cause problem, what causes association, how to reduce association`
-      - perception problem; `what you don't noticed?
+      - perception? `what you don't noticed?
 Can you practice to improve perception?`
-      - sensation problem; `i can't fix blind; any work around?`
+      - sensation? `i can't fix blind; any work around?`
   - 3.2 validate problem
     - 3.2.1 can you reproduce problem?
     - 3.2.2 can you limited variables?